yared-ayele-debela/Yared-Ayele-Debela/README.md

 <br>

 I'm a highly motivated **Full-Stack Developer** with a Bachelor of Science in Computer Science and over **two years of professional experience**.
-I build **scalable, secure, and user-centric** applications — from ERP systems and multi-vendor marketplaces to healthcare and financial solutions like Ekub platforms.
+I build **scalable, secure, and user-centric** applications — from ERP systems and multi-vendor marketplaces to healthcare solutions and community-based financial platforms like Ekub systems.

-My work blends **clean architecture, modern JavaScript, and practical AI integration** using tools like **Gemini AI**, recommendation systems, and automation flows.
+My work focuses on clean architecture, practical engineering, and modern tooling.
+I’m also passionate about integrating **AI** to make software smarter and more helpful.

 ---